FirelyTeam/firely-docs/simplifier/FHIRRegistry.rst

 * resourceType: search by resource type, (e.g. resourceType:Patient)
 * jurisdiction: search by jurisdiction code in a conformance resource (e.g. jurisdiction:US)

-Download the quick guide to the FHIR registry (pdf) to get started.
+Download the quick guide to the FHIR registry below to get started:

-:download:`pdf <QuickGuideFHIRregistry.pdf>`
+:download:`Quick guide to the FHIR registry (pdf) <QuickGuideFHIRregistry.pdf>`